Astrabit-ST/Luminol/README.md

 Native builds are the main focus at the moment, but no official releases will be made until Luminol is stable.
 If you want to test out Luminol anyway, you can grab a build from [our build workflow](https://github.com/Astrabit-ST/Luminol/actions/workflows/build.yml).
-We're working on a website where you'll eventually be able to use the latest development build of Luminol!
+It's currently WIP, but there's [a website](https://luminol.dev) where you can try the latest development build of Luminol!

 If you'd like to compile luminol yourself, you can by grabbing your favorite nightly rust toolchain from [rustup](https://rustup.rs) and running `cargo build`.
 Additionally, to enable steamworks support pass `--features steamworks` to `cargo build`.